aebadirad/MOSES/README.md

 #MOSES
 ##(Marklogic Originating Spatial Evaluation Service)

+###What is MOSES?
+MOSES is a gazetteer with entity extraction and text enrichment library intended to be used as a service.
+Basically, you can search locations by a myriad of ways and also pass it text to find locations within it.

 Data is derived from www.geonames.org, modified to fit a NoSQL document format, all else is original work.
 Uses the [Roxy framework](https://github.com/marklogic/roxy) and [Marklogic Content Pump](https://developer.marklogic.com/products/mlcp) to deploy.